Haddox/prot_stab_analysis_pipeline/README.md

 * `ec50_values/` : this directory contains a varity of output files, including:
     * `experiments.csv` : a file that serves as input into the script for computing EC50 values.
 This file is identical to the `experiments.csv` file described in the Rocklin et al. study.
     * for each protease, a file giving the aggregated counts across all samples that are associated with that protase.
 These files are the same as the ones in `counts/`, copied over for the purpose of inferring EC50s (the current script for inferring EC50s requires that all input is in the same directory; this should be changed in the future).
-    * for each protease, a file giving the EC50 values and other metadata called `{protease}.sel_k0.8.erf.5e-7.0.0001.3cycles.fulloutput`.
-This file is in the same form as the `.fulloutput` files from the Rocklin et al. study.
+    * for each protease, a file called `{protease}.fulloutput` giving the EC50 values and other metadata in tab-delimited columns.
+These files are similar to the `.fulloutput` files from the Rocklin et al. study.
 See [here](data/original_Rocklin_EC50_values/rd4_chymo.sel_k0.8.erf.5e-7.0.0001.3cycles.fulloutput) for an example.

 ## An example analysis